stassa/louise/README.md

 Overview
 --------

-Louise [(Patsantzis et al. 2021)] is a machine learning system that learns Prolog programs.
+Louise [(Patsantzis & Muggleton 2021)] is a machine learning system that learns Prolog programs.

 Louise is based on a new program learning algorithm, called _Top Program